kunal-visoulia/Breast-Cancer-Detection-using-KNN-and-SVM/README.md

 Link for the dataset used
 https://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/

+**_DATA PREPROESSING_**
+I removed empty(?) values from dataset and replaced it with some very large negative value so it can be anored by training algorithm.
+I also removed id column to as it does not provide any usefull information.

 ##  [K-nearest neighbors (KNN)](https://medium.com/@adi.bronshtein/a-quick-introduction-to-k-nearest-neighbors-algorithm-62214cea29c7)
-A **supervised** learning algorithm can be used for both classification and regression predictive problems.**Here, I used it for Benign or Malignant cancer classification.**
+A **supervised** learning algorithm can be used for both classification and regression predictive problems.

 KNN is a [**non-parametric**](https://machinelearningmastery.com/parametric-and-nonparametric-machine-learning-algorithms/), [**lazy learning**](https://sebastianraschka.com/faq/docs/lazy-knn.html) algorithm.
 >When we say a technique is non-parametric , it means that it does not make any assumptions on the underlying data distribution. **Nonparametric methods are good when you have a lot of data and no prior knowledge, and when you don’t want to worry too much about choosing just the right features.**